klaytn/klaytn-docs/docs/node/service-chain/getting-started/value-transfer.md

 - Connect to the SCN and prepare the node environment for contract deployment.
 - Clone the [cross-chain-transfer-example repository](https://github.com/klaytn/sc-vt).

-In this step, we would deploy both bridge contract and token contract in parent chain as well as child chain.
+In this step, we would deploy both the bridge contract and token contract in the parent as well as the child chain.
 Token contracts are for mint/transfer test and bridge contracts are used for the listen/handle value transfer request.

 ```bash